EthanTang/YiTang-Personal-Website/content/teaching/index.md

 ---
 ### The University of New Mexico
-- PADM 600: Introduction to Health Administration
+- PADM 600: Introduction to Health Administration (Student Teaching Evaluation: 4.8 / 5.0, 88.9% response rate)
+- PADM 561: Healthcare Operations Management
+- PADM 590: Seminars on Health Analytics

 ### University of Minnesota - Twin Cities
 - SCO 3001: Supply Chain and Operations